 With the BrushBelt trench delivery system, the spacing in the trench does not change from even to uneven terrain.
 This can be a problem with a traditional seed tubes.
 Seed bounce and ricochet may occur as slopes increases, ultimately decreasing seed spacing performance.

-When the brush comes around the pulley, it expands allowing the seed to be transferred from the bowl to the brush very easily.
+When the brush comes around the pulley, it expands and allows the seed to be transferred from the bowl to the brush very easily.
 The brush then carries the seed down toward the trench, ensuring that there is no movement as it moves down the length of the cartridge.

-Once the brush reaches the lower pulley, the BrushBelt expands again loosening the grip on the seed, and the centrifugal force releases the seed.
-Another advantage with the BrushBelt and cartridge at all speeds up to 10 mph is the ability to match the seed rearward trajectory to the forward ground speed of the planter.
+Once the brush reaches the lower pulley, the BrushBelt system expands again to loosen the grip on the seed, and the centrifugal force releases the seed.
+Another advantage with the BrushBelt system and cartridge at all speeds up to 16.1 km/h (10 mph) is the ability to match the seed rearward trajectory to the forward ground speed of the planter.
 This provides a dead drop of the seed with no bounce and no roll at the bottom of the trench.

 John Deere’s ExactEmerge cartridge is self-cleaning.
 When an operator uses seed treatments or is forced to plant in less than ideal soil conditions, the design of the trench delivery system sheds buildup from the BrushBelt.
 A brush conditioner is located at the bottom of the cartridge to remove remaining residue and prevent the bristles from sticking together.

-The BrushBelt requires no maintenance and has a wear life designed to match the wear life of the other wear components.
-Since operations vary, as do soils and field content, it is recommended to replace the BrushBelt at the same time as the double-disk openers.
+The BrushBelt system requires no maintenance and has a wear life designed to match the wear life of the other wear components.
+Since operations vary, as do soils and field content, it is recommended to replace the BrushBelt after noticeable wear or decreased performance.

 Changing the belt is easy.
 One latch removes the meter over the trench delivery system.
 Grab the cartridge by the grip and pull toward the body, releasing it from the electric motor fitting.
 Lift the trench delivery system up and remove the sensor wiring harness to completely pull the cartridge out of the row-unit.